Integrated AI Extension for Visual Studio 2022

 🚀 Core Features

-• 🎯 Smart VS-to-AI Transfer: Use the "VS -> AI" button commands to instantly send code to the prompt text area.
+Send to AI commands to instantly send code to the prompt text area (you can also set up keyboard shortcuts).
 Choose from three powerful modes:

-• ✨ Intelligent AI-to-VS Diffing: Move code from the AI back to your editor with the "AI -> VS" button commands.
-You have full control of what gets replaced, with options similar to the VS -> AI commands.
-The extension can also intelligently analyze the AI's response to find the corresponding function or snippet in your file (turn on Auto Diff and Auto Function Match in the options).
+- ✨ Intelligent AI-to-VS Diffing: Move code from the AI back to your editor with the "AI -> VS" button commands.
+You have full control of what gets replaced, with options similar to the Send to AI commands.
+The extension can also intelligently analyze the AI's response to find the corresponding function or snippet in your file (turn on Auto Diff in the options).
 It then presents a rich diff view, allowing you to review changes line-by-line and accept, decline, or manually choose a different replacement.

 🛠️ Installation